phillipmdicullar/project-p4-emmergency-services/README.md

 ## Project Description

---The Emergency Alert System is a full-stack web application that allows users to report emergencies, respond to alerts, and coordinate aid in real time.
+The Emergency Alert System is a full-stack web application that allows users to report emergencies, respond to alerts, and coordinate aid in real time.
 The system is built using a Flask backend and a React frontend, providing a seamless and user-friendly experience for users who need to report or respond to emergencies quickly.